jakobzhao/geog371/labs/lab01/readme.md

 ### 1.3 Register a GitHub account

-1\.
 You will apply for a GitHub account for managing and synchronizing your web mapping project.
-If you do not have a GitHub account yet, please sign up at [https://www.github.com](https://www.github.com)
+If you do not have a GitHub account yet, please sign up at [https://www.github.com](https://www.github.com).
+Notably, you will need to choose a username.
+This username will be used as a part of the domain name of your home github ['username'.github.io]().
+So, make sure this username is succinct, simple and English-character only.
+Apparently, an easily-recognized domain name is more popular.

-> **Do you know the differences between Git and GitHub?**
+> **Note: Do you know the differences between Git and GitHub?**
 >
-> **Git** is a version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people.
+> **Git** is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
 It is primarily used for software development, but it can be used to keep track of changes in any files.
 Git was created by **Linus Torvalds** in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
 >
 >  **GitHub** is a web-based Git or version control repository and Internet hosting service.
 GitHub offers both plans for private and free repositories on the same account which are commonly used to host open-source software projects.
 As of April 2016, GitHub reports having more than 14 million users and more than 35 million repositories, making it the largest host of source code in the world.

 ## 2\.
 Download the course material

-In this course, all the material is stored on GitHub.
-We will go through the steps on how to download the material as below.
+In this course, I decide to store all material on GitHub instead of Canvas system.
+By doing so, my goal is not to create extra trouble or sharp the learn curve.
+Instead, hosting on github will help you save a lot of time in downloading or migrating course materials, testing lab or lecture applications.
+Also, more practically, a lot of companies in the geospatial industries have already used github for their project managment, such as [ESRI](https://github.com/Esri), [CartoBD](https://github.com/CartoDB), [MapBox](https://github.com/mapbox), and etc. To prepare you with the capabilities of using github, you will be familiar with an industry-level project management approach.
+In this lab, let us go through the procedure of downlaoding the course material as below.

 1\.
 On GitHub, each project is stored as a project repository.
 The repository for this course is located at [https://github.com/jakobzhao/geog371](https://github.com/jakobzhao/geog371).
 Please navigate to this url on a browser such as `Chrome`.
 As indicated by the course website url, this repository is created by me; my GitHub account name is `jakobzhao`, while the repository name is `geog371`.